June 22, 2010

 <ph> graphemes

-?
-Tequ e.g. /ˈḫiṣy/ (EBHP?) > /ˈḫiṣī/ (EBHP?) means the pre-exilic Biblical Hebrew (BH) phonemic pronunciation was
+to decide between alternatives based on current data.e.g. /ˈḫiṣy/ (EBHP?) > /ˈḫiṣī/ (EBHP?) means the pre-exilic Biblical Hebrew (BH) phonemic pronunciation was

 either /ˈḫiṣy/ or its later derived form /ˈḫiṣī/.
-It is impossible to

 / slash separates contrastive or variant items, categories, etc.